Reactive-Extensions/RxJS/doc/api/core/operators/select.md

 Projects each element of an observable sequence into a new form by incorporating the element's index.
 This is an alias for the `select` method.

 #### Arguments
-1. `selector` *(`Function`)*:  Transform function to apply to each source element.
-The selector is called with the following information:
+1. `selector` *(`Function` | `Object`)*:  Transform function to apply to each source element or an element to yield.
+If selector is a function, it is called with the following information:
     1. the value of the element
     2. the index of the element
     3. the Observable object being subscribed